 Both programs pay monthly benefits.

 The medical standards for disability are the same in both programs for individuals age 18 or older.
-For children from birth to age 18 there is a separate definition of disability under SSI.
+For children from birth to age 18, there is a separate definition of disability under SSI.

-SSA administers both programs.
+SSA administers both programs

-If you are unable to travel, a claim can be made over the phone.
+If you are unable to travel, a claim can be submitted over the phone.
 For persons with Internet access, you may wish to log on to www.ssa.gov to obtain initial information.
 As you will discover, these government resources are quite limited.

 The claims process proceeds in several steps.
-The process begins when a disabled person makes an initial claim for social security disability benefits.
-These claims are routinely denied unless the person suffers from a serious or life-threatening illness.
+The process begins when a disabled person makes an initial claim for Social Security Disability benefits.
+These claims are typically denied unless the person suffers from a severe or life-threatening illness.

-Following reconsideration denial, the Claimant will need to request a hearing before an administrative law judge.
-As with all other steps in this process, administrative delays of several to many months can occur due to inefficiency in the Social Security Administration or failure by the Claimant to comply with many application requirements.
-Under no circumstance should a Claimant attend a hearing before an Administrative Law Judge without assistance of skilled legal counsel.
-Without such assistance, a Claimant is inviting a ready denial of benefits, which can be difficult to overturn.
-Should the Claimant be unsuccessful at the hearing, an appeal can be submitted.
+Following reconsideration denial, the claimant will need to request a hearing before an administrative law judge.
+As with all other steps in this process, administrative delays of several to many months can occur due to inefficiency of the Social Security Administration or failure by the claimant to comply with many application requirements.
+Under no circumstances should a claimant attend a hearing before an administrative law judge without the assistance of his/her disability lawyer.
+Without representation, a claimant is inviting a ready denial of benefits, which can be difficult to overturn.
+Should the claimant be unsuccessful at the hearing, an appeal can be submitted.

-Disability decisions by the Social Security Administration are based on a complicated scheme of government statutes comprising the Social Security Code which is supplemented by numerous Social Security Rulings and an extensive body of case law developed over many years.
+The Social Security Administration makes decisions based on the complicated scheme of government statutes comprising the Social Security Codem, which is supplemented by numerous Social Security rulings and an extensive body of case law developed over many years.